 Isaiah 25:6 speaks specifically about the feast in the future Messianic Kingdom.
 It says: “On this mountain the LORD Almighty will prepare a feast of rich food for all peoples, a banquet of aged wine—the best of meats and the finest of wines” (NIV).
 The mountain Isaiah refers to is Mount Zion where the rebuilt Jerusalem and the Millennial Temple described in Ezekiel 40-47 will be.
 Proverbs 9:1-5 also speaks of a feast and portrays “Wisdom,” personified as a woman, throwing a huge feast and inviting people to it.
 Many verses in the Old Testament refer to the large amounts of food for both people and animals that will be in the Kingdom (Isa.
 25:6; 30:23-26; 32:15; 35:1-7; 41:18-20; 44:3; 51:3; Jer.
 31:5, 11-14; Ezek.
 47:1, 2, 7-12; Hos.
 2:21-22; Joel 2:18-26; 3:18; Amos 9:13).

 The New Testament also speaks of a feast in the Messianic Kingdom.
-Jesus mentioned it on a number of occasions, and the Book of Revelation calls this great feast, “the marriage banquet of the Lamb” (Rev. 19:9).
+Jesus mentioned it on a number of occasions, and an unnamed man who was eating with Jesus mentioned it (Luke 14:15).
+The book of Revelation calls this great feast, “the marriage banquet of the Lamb” (Rev. 19:9).
 Jesus taught that this wonderful future feast was not just for the Jews, in fact, many of the Jews would be excluded because of their unbelief (Heb.
 4:6-11).
 The feast will be for the righteous—those people who trust God.
 Jesus made this clear in his teachings.
-For example, after healing the servant of a Roman centurion who trusted in God and loved the Jewish nation enough to build a synagogue for the Jews (Luke 7:5), Jesus said, “I say to you that many will come from the east and the west, and will take their places at the feast with Abraham, Isaac and Jacob in the kingdom of heaven.
+For example, after healing the servant of a Roman centurion who trusted in God and loved the Jewish nation enough to build a synagogue for the Jews (Luke 7:5), Jesus said, “I say to you that many will come from the east and the west, and will take their places at the feast with Abraham, Isaac, and Jacob in the kingdom of heaven.
 But the subjects of the kingdom will be thrown outside, into the darkness, where there will be sobbing and gnashing of teeth” (Matt.
 8:11-12; cp.
 Luke 13:28-29).

 In spite of all the verses about the nations being blessed in connection with the Messiah, the Jews seemed to ignore them and think that the Messianic Kingdom was just for them.
 Yet many Gentiles will be included in the feast, while many Jews will be left outside in the “darkness”—and since the Messianic Kingdom fills the whole earth (Dan.
 2:35, 44), a person is either in the Kingdom or cast into the Lake of Fire (Matt.
 25:34, 41; Rev. 20:12-15), and in terms of the well-lighted banquet in the Kingdom, the Lake of Fire is the “darkness” outside the feast.